 Goodwill is amortized by the straight-line method over the effective period within 20 years.
 However, an immaterial goodwill is recognized as expenses in the fiscal year of accrual.

 (12) Significant accounting estimates

-Estimates of percentage of completion in construction co (1) Amounts recorded in the consolidated financial statements
+Estimates of percentage of completion in construction contracts, etc. in which revenue is recognized over time (1) Amounts recorded in the consolidated financial statements